 You have several basic shooting formats.
 You move from one format to another by swiping right or left (in portrait mode) or by swiping up or down (in landscape mode).
-Your choices are Video (kindly read the next chapter for more), Photo (your basic snapshot), Square (for a picture formatted to make nice with the popular Instagram photo-sharing app), Pano (short for panorama), Time-Lapse (accelerated sequence), and Slo-Mo video.
-On the iPhone 7 Plus, 8 Plus, and X, you also see a Portrait option.
+Your choices are Video (kindly read the next chapter for more), Photo (your basic snapshot), Square (for a picture formatted to make nice with the popular Instagram photo-sharing app), Pano (short for panorama), Time-Lapse (accelerated sequence), Slo-Mo, and Portrait.
 You find out more about them in the next chapter.